 The two keys to making all this happen are: 1) efficient leadership team buyin, and 2) accountability for execution.

 Often, as the owner or CEO, we just do these projects ourselves.

 If we begin to delegate these projects, we simply ask a supervisor to get it done.
-If they are a strong supervisor, they will usually make it happen.
+If they are strong, they will usually make it happen.

 The reason is what’s called “power differential”: the difference between the influence of the CEO and the influence of others.

 In a smaller company, there is a large power differential.

 As the company gets larger, this power differential decreases.

 As some departments get larger (eg. a production department), the managers of those departments gain influence.
 They have now become critical links in the productivity and profitability of the company.

 As well, the CEO becomes more detached from the front-line and may feel less confident about what is the right thing to do.
 Meanwhile, the influential managers now often have a better perspective on what needs to be done in the operations.
 This also increases their own sense of power.